A21, Inc.: History

 Formed as an investment company in 2000, a21 acquired the stock photography agency SuperStock in 2004.
 They moved into SuperStock's headquarters in Jacksonville, Florida, and used SuperStock as a vehicle for further expansion.
 In 2005 a21 acquired Ingram Publishing Ltd., a UK-based provider of subscription and royalty-free images. as well as vector graphics and fonts, vehicle outline templates, and print price guides.
 The following year they acquired ArtSelect, an Iowa-based provider of online technology and fulfillment infrastructure for retailers in the custom framed art and wall décor market.

+Timeline

 In 2007, it formed an agreement with the image search engine company Pixsy.

 In late 2007 the company announced plans to launch a new royalty-free-only brand named MediaMagnet.
 However, this brand was not successful, and MediaMagnet images became available for sale only through SuperStock.

 In 2008, Sears announced that it would use ArtSelect to allow shoppers to order art and custom frames online.

 By the end of 2008, a21 had declared bankruptcy under Chapter 11.
 Its $4.5 million in assets were auctioned off in January 2009 and the company was liquidated.